 Student Loans: Are you enrolled in an income-based payment plan for your student loans?
 If so, MFS will likely result in a lower monthly payment.

 Debt obligations: The IRS typically allocates refunds toward back taxes, child support, or federal student loans if applicable.
-If one spouse doesn't want their refund going toward the other's back taxes, filing separately will ensure that doesn’t happen.
+If one spouse doesn’t want their refund going toward the other’s back taxes, filing separately will ensure the refund is received.

-Divorce: If you are getting divorced, you may wish to keep your finances separate.
+Divorce: If you are in the process of getting divorced, you may wish to keep your finances separate.
 However, if you are not living together and have dependents, you may be able to file as Head of Household instead.

-Strictly looking at the tax brackets, those that file separately could owe more tax than if they filed jointly.
-For example, the 22% bracket is for income ranging between $40,126 to $85,525 for MFS versus $80,215 to $171,050 for MFJ.
-If you file separately, any income over $85,525 will be taxed at the next tax bracket (24%).
+Strictly looking at the tax brackets, those that file separately could owe more than if filing jointly.
+For example, the 2021 22% bracket is for income ranging between $40,526 - $86,375 for MFS versus $81,051 - $172,750 for MFJ.
+If you file separately, any income over $86,375 will be taxed at the next tax bracket (24%).
 However, if you file jointly, there is a much larger bucket to fill before you reach the 24% bracket.

 The IRS encourages married couples to file jointly rather than separately by reducing or eliminating certain tax benefits.
-As a result, those that file separately may be impacted by the following:
+As a result, those that file separately eliminate or reduce the following tax breaks:

 - Traditional and Roth IRA contributions (Lower-income phase-out)